 What Are the Criminal Charges for Fentanyl in Florida?

-Depending on the amount of fentanyl in a person’s possession, they will likely face charges of possessing a controlled substance or trafficking of a controlled substance.
+If you are awaiting your first appearance to hear your charges, you are probably wondering what are the penalties if you are caught with fentanyl?
+Depending on the amount of fentanyl in your possession, you will likely face charges of possessing a controlled substance or trafficking of a controlled substance.

 Fentanyl Possession Charges